minhtr05/obsidian/English/Concepts/Dialogue.md

 >
      “Correct.
 What I am saying is that the structure needing to be replaced is all of it.
 I’m sorry.
 Your foundation is nonexistent.”

-Dialogue is used sparingly here
+Dialogue is used here sparingly to **remove the "boring parts"** of their conversation this is done by